bri3424/TheBeeMovi-IMeanArgument/1ac.md

 Intro
-	Res: USFG reform Environmental Policies
+	Res: The USFG should reform it's Environmental Policies, particularly those concerning honeybees.
 	Something about topic

 Harm1: Bees Dying
 	The number of managed colonies in the United States for honey production has been in decline since the 1940s.
 In 1998, there were 5 million hives in america.
 As of 2015, there were 2.5 million.
+In 2013, the EU banned all neonicotinoids, and the US should not fall behind on public health, and endanger its own citizens.
 	Impact: Environment
 		Evidence
 	Impact: Agriculture